Drawing Fib Retracement Areas on Upward and Downward Trend

 5-6: Moves up

-Since we can spot where a pullback starts on a Forex chart, how do we know where it will reach?
+Since we can spot where a pull-back starts on a Forex chart, how do we know where it will reach?

 The answer is we use Fibonacci retracement tool.

-This is a type of line study used in forex trading to predict and calculate these levels.
-This indicator is placed directly on the currency chart within the trading platform provided by your broker, This indicator will then automatically calculate these levels on the chart.
+This is a type of line study used in forex to predict and calculate these levels.
+This indicator is placed directly on the currency chart within the platform provided by your broker, This trading indicator will then automatically calculate these levels on the trading chart.

 What are The Retracement Levels